 When you’re climbing with a partner that’s more experienced than you, they may try to get you to climb walls that are way above your ability level.
 It’s important that you don’t let them do this.

 Climbing uses muscles that are not commonly used, increasing the risk of injury.
-Common injuries from going over your ability are finger, arm and shoulder injuries.
+Common issues from going over your ability are finger, arm, and shoulder injuries.

-Finger injuries happen because the extensor tendons are naturally not as strong as your flexors.
+Finger injuries happen because our extensor tendons typically are not as strong as our flexors.
 As a result, finger tendon injuries are more likely if you try to go over your climbing capabilities.

 Even though it can be tempting because you want to show off or try something new, going over your limits can be dangerous and cause serious injury.

 4. Not Wearing a Helmet

 Anything can happen while you’re climbing.
 For example, you could slip on a loose rock and hit your head on the wall, or flip upside down and again hit your head.
 That’s why it’s important that you wear a proper helmet.